cblearn/cblearn/paper/paper.md

 ## Algorithms implemented for CPU and GPU

-In the current version `0.2.0`, `cblearn` implements an extensive palette of ordinal embedding algorithms and a clustering algorithm (\autoref{tablealgorithms}); additional algorithms can be contributed easily within the modular design.
+In the current version `0.2.0`, `cblearn` implements an extensive palette of ordinal embedding algorithms and a clustering algorithm (\autoref{tablealgorithms}); additional algorithms can be contributed easily to the modular design.
 Most algorithm implementations are built with the scientific ecosystem around `scipy` [@virtanenSciPyFundamentalAlgorithms2020;@harris_array_2020] to be fast and lightweight.
 Inspired by the work of @vankadara_insights_2020, we added GPU implementations with `torch` [@paszke2019pytorch;@anselPyTorchFasterMachine2024] that use automatic differentiation and stochastic optimization routines known from deep learning methods.
 These GPU implementations can be used with large datasets and rapidly adapted thanks to automated differentiation.

 : Algorithm implementations in `cblearn`.
-Most of these come in multiple variants: Different backends for small datasets on CPU or large datasets on GPU, or varied objective functions. \label{tablealgorithms}
+Most of these come in multiple variants: Different backends for small datasets on CPU and large datasets on GPU as well as variations of objective functions. \label{tablealgorithms}

 |Algorithm | Reference |
 |:---------|:---------------|